FOCUS: DLLMs Know How to Tame Their Compute Bound: Introduction

-However, DLLMs still face a formidable \textbf{computational wall} inherent in diffusion decoding that distinguishes them from their AR counterparts~\cite{peng2025how-efficient}.
-DLLMs must compute the attention for block-wise query tokens in each denoising step.
-This drastic increase in arithmetic intensity fundamentally breaks the conventional assumption of LLM inference being \textit{memory-bound}~\cite{pope2023efficient-scaling} and shifts it to a \textit{compute-bound} regime.
-This shift reveals a critical efficiency gap: while block-wise parallelism enables exact KV cache and maximizes hardware utilization, the diffusion process redundantly recomputes the entire block at every step, yielding merely $\sim$10\% tokens.
-Consequently, while prior optimizations~\citep{wu2025fast-dllm-v2, liu2025wedlm} effectively reduce latency in low-concurrency settings (e.g., batch size of 1), they hit a ceiling in production-scale scenarios.
+However, DLLMs still face a formidable computational wall in diffusion decoding that distinguishes them from their AR counterparts~\cite{peng2025how-efficient}.
+DLLMs must compute attention for block-wise query tokens per denoising step.
+This drastic increase in arithmetic intensity breaks the conventional assumption of LLM inference being \textit{memory-bound}~\cite{pope2023efficient-scaling} and shifts it to a \textit{compute-bound} regime.
+This reveals a critical efficiency gap: while block-wise parallelism enables exact KV cache and maximizes hardware utilization, the diffusion process redundantly recomputes the entire block each step, although only $\sim$10\% of the block tokens are successfully decoded.
+Consequently, while prior optimizations~\citep{wu2026fast-dllm-v2, liu2025wedlm} effectively reduce latency in low-concurrency settings (e.g., batch size of 1), they hit a ceiling in production-scale scenarios.
 As batch size increases, the massive arithmetic redundancy saturates compute units, preventing DLLMs from achieving the throughput scaling essential for real-world deployment~\cite{cheng2025sdar, fu2025efficient-dlm}.

-To address this challenge, we aim to selectively compute decodable tokens during inference.
+To address this challenge, we aim to selectively compute decodable tokens during inference, i.e., masked tokens whose predictions satisfy the decoding criterion and can be unmasked in the current denoising step.
 By filtering out non-decodable tokens, we can directly reduce the \textit{Floating Point Operations (FLOPs)} required per step, thereby significantly alleviating the compute bottleneck.
 While prior research on ARLLMs has exploited natural attention sparsity for historical \textit{KV Cache Eviction}~\cite{zhang2023h2o,xiao2024streaming-llm,li2024snapkv,tang2024quest,cai2025pyramidkv}, we pivot this concept to \textit{Token Eviction within Blocks}.
 Specifically, we uncover a critical phenomenon in DLLMs: the \textit{drift of token importance} within a block---manifested as incoming attention score deltas in the initial layers---is highly correlated with a token's final decoding probability.

 Building on this insight, we introduce \textbf{FOCUS}, an inference system that concentrates computational resources on tokens with high decoding probabilities without any additional training.
 It achieves this by precisely identifying promising candidate tokens in the early layers and dynamically evicting the rest from subsequent processing.
 Reducing the number of processed tokens per step by approximately 65\%–80\%, \mbox{FOCUS} successfully tames the compute-bound nature of DLLM inference, yielding significant throughput gains without compromising generation quality.
 Table~\ref{tab:paradigm_comparison} compares our system against existing DLLM inference paradigms.